scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 This is the API design that ``pyjanitor`` aims to provide to ``pandas`` users: common data cleaning routines that can be mix-and-matched with existing ``pandas`` API calls.
-In keeping with Line 7 of the Zen of Python, "Readability counts"; ``pyjanitor`` thus enables data scientists to construct their data processing code with an easily-readable sequence of meaningful verbs.
+In keeping with Line 7 of the Zen of Python, which states that "Readability counts"; ``pyjanitor`` thus enables data scientists to construct their data processing code with an easily-readable sequence of meaningful verbs.
 By providing commonly-usable data processing routines, we also save time for data scientists and engineers, allowing them to accomplish their work more efficiently.

 History of ``pyjanitor``
 ------------------------